nicholasRenninger/NLP-PhysicsSolver/README.md

-# NLS-PhysicsSolver
+# NLP-PhysicsSolver
 This is a Matlab project theat does some basic NLP to solve particle kinematics problems.
-Main script is physicsfinalA, problem is where you input the problem, and Solved_output will be where the program writes any solution.
+Main script is physicsfinalA, problem.txt is where you input the problem, and Solved_output.txt will be where the program writes any solution.
 =======